AuReMe/esmecata/README.md

   valid subcommands:

   {proteomes,clustering,annotation,workflow}
-    proteomes           Download proteomes associated to taxon from Uniprot Proteomes. clustering          Cluster the proteins of the different proteomes of a taxon into a single set of representative shared proteins. annotation          Retrieve protein annotations from Uniprot.
+    proteomes           Download proteomes associated with taxon from Uniprot Proteomes. clustering          Cluster the proteins of the different proteomes of a taxon into a single set of representative shared proteins. annotation          Retrieve protein annotations from Uniprot.
     workflow            Run all esmecata steps (proteomes, clustering and annotation).